-What is eLearning?
+What Is eLearning?
 Everything You Need To Know

 Read Time: 7 minutes

-Think about the last time you learned something new; whether it was a new computer program, onboarding at a new company or taking a new class.
+Think about the last time you learned something new; whether it was a new computer program, onboarding at a new organization, or taking a new class.
 More likely than not, you used some kind of eLearning tool to facilitate your learning experience.

 Read More: The Ultimate Guide To eLearning Terms

 What is eLearning and Why is it Popular?

 Electronic Learning, more commonly referred to as eLearning, is a broad term used to describe the delivery of training materials through electronic (and digital) resources.